moorepants/resonance/notebook-src/02-book-balancing-intro.rst

 After the completion of this assignment students will be able to:

 - load a specific system
-- view and set parameters on a system
+- view and set parameters (constants, coordinates) on a system
 - create a visualization that depicts the system's configuration
+- compute the system's free response
-- visualize a system's free response
+- visualize the change in configuration wrt to the free response
+- interactively adjust the book shape to see the affect on system response
+- understand the concept of natural frequency and its relationship to mass/inertia
 - estimate the period of a sinusoidal vibration from a time series
 - compare a computer simulation result to experimental result
-- interactively adjust the book inertia to see the affect on system response
-- understand the concept of natural frequency nd its relationship to mass/inertia

 What are vibrations?
 ====================